cameflow/BeerBaseballStats/README.md

 ## TO DO
 - [ ] Visualize what bases are occupied by players
-- [ ] Add Description to the rules
+- [ ] Add description to the rules
 - [ ] Be able to see the number of outs for each team

 ## Screenshots